Quasi-Experimental Shift-Share Research Designs

 \section{Abstract}

-\begin{singlespace} \begin{adjustwidth*}{1.25cm}{1.25cm} { Many studies use shift-share (or ``Bartik'') instruments, which average a set of shocks with exposure share weights.
-We provide a new econometric framework for such designs in which identification follows from the quasi-random assignment of shocks, allowing exposure shares to be endogenous.
-This framework is centered around a numerical equivalence: conventional shift-share instrumental variable (SSIV) regression coefficients are equivalently obtained from a transformed regression where the shocks are used directly as an instrument.
-This equivalence implies a shock-level translation of the SSIV exclusion restriction, which holds when shocks are as-good-as-randomly assigned and large in number, with sufficient dispersion in their average exposure.
-We discuss and illustrate several practical insights delivered by this framework.}\end{adjustwidth*} \end{singlespace} {}
+\begin{singlespace} \begin{adjustwidth*}{0.75cm}{0.75cm} { Many studies use shift-share (or ``Bartik'') instruments, which average a set of shocks with exposure share weights.
+We provide a new econometric framework for shift-share instrumental variable (SSIV) regressions in which identification follows from the quasi-random assignment of shocks, while exposure shares are allowed to be endogenous.
+The framework is motivated by an equivalence result: the orthogonality between a shift-share instrument and an unobserved residual can be represented as the orthogonality between the underlying shocks and a shock-level unobservable.
+SSIV regression coefficients can similarly be obtained from an equivalent shock-level regression, motivating shock-level conditions for their consistency.
+We discuss and illustrate several practical insights of this framework in the setting of \textcite{AutorDorn2001}, estimating the effect of Chinese import competition on manufacturing employment across U.S. commuting zones.}\end{adjustwidth*} \end{singlespace} {}

 \global\long \expec#1{\mathbb{E}\left[#1\right]} \global\long \var#1{\mathrm{Var}\left[#1\right]} \global\long \cov#1{\mathrm{Cov}\left[#1\right]} \global\long \one{\mathbf{1}} \global\long \diag{\operatorname{diag}} \global\long \tr{\operatorname{tr}} \global\long \plim{\operatorname*{plim}} \dosecttoc\addtocontents{toc}{ }